project proposal, excerpts:

-Die Spiegel (“dee shpee-gull” - the mirrors) project proposal, excerpts:
+Die Spiegel (“dee shpee-gull” - the mirrors)

 “I am planning an installation which will respond to the conditions of the MFA show itself, including the Sullivan galleries, the opening events, and the institutional context.
 The conditions to which I am responding are qualitative, embedded in the space itself and often subtle or overlooked.
 The initial seed for this project grew out of the sharp, slapping acoustic properties of the gallery.
 I am also interested in the overwhelming, maze-like character (especially to new visitors) that the gallery presents in all of its white-walled sameness.
 Large openings at Sullivan, in all of their aural, social, spatial and visual cacophony, reinforce these issues.
 Finally, I also wish to respond to the light, or lack thereof, in the gallery.